Congratulations on the birth of your baby and welcome to the Special Care Baby Unit (SCBU)

 Information sharing

-You can contact us any time using the telephone number provided.
-Information over the telephone will only be provided to parents.
+You can contact us any time using the unit’s direct telephone number (see top).
+Information over the telephone will only be provided to parents/carers.
 For confidentiality, please do not visit or ask questions about other babies on the unit.
-If you have any security, or health and safety concern, please speak to one of the team.
+If you have any security or health and safety concerns, please speak to one of the team.